ai4os-hub/thermal-urban-feature-segmenter/nvflare/Readme.md

 - `-n`: indicates the amount of sites within the project.
 This number should align with the number of sites within the config files and within the main code
 - `-t`: indicates the amount of threads
 - `-w`: indicates the path where the workspace should be created
+## 4. Running the Federated Training in real world
+Please refer to [Federated Learning with NVFLARE](https://docs.ai4os.eu/en/latest/howtos/train/federated-nvflare.html) for instructions on how to start the NVFLARE server on the AI4EOSC dashboard and run clients from anywhere in the world to begin training the model.

 # Structure of this project
 ```bash